Why don't you allow

 attacker).
 These are not nominal members of the faith killing

 for non-religious reasons.
-These are people who kill because they
+These are people who believe in

 Islamic terrorists generally fight to